netskopeoss/ta_cloud_exchange/README.md

 Full documentation can be found here: [Netskope Cloud Exchange](https://docs.netskope.com/en/netskope-cloud-exchange.html)
 ## Prerequisites

- - Currently CE is not supported on MacOS.
+ - Currently, CE is not supported on macOS.
- - Linux System capable of supporting docker.io release of docker, and docker-compose
+ - Linux System capable of supporting docker.io release of docker and docker-compose
  - Python 3
  - Zip (For the diagnose script)
- - Miniumum Requirements Below:
+ - Minimum Requirements Below:
  	- 2 vCPU
  	- 4 GB of Memory
 	- 20 GB of storage
- - Please see full documentation for scale numbers.
+ - Please see the full documentation for scale numbers.

 ## Install Procedure

  1. Clone repository to volume with requisite 20 GB of storage<br>
 	a. `mkdir netskope`<br>